 Your usually dull and uninspiring blood test results can be brought to life with a functional blood chemistry analysis, and it will, without question give you some major clues as to why you’re not feeling at your best.

-Our functional blood chemistry analysis service includes a detailed case history, food diary review and 60minin addition to assessment of your blood chemistry.
+Our functional blood chemistry analysis service includes a detailed case history, food diary review and 60min consultation in addition to assessment of your blood chemistry.

 It will also provide information that you can take action on immediately, whether it’s dietary changes, digestive, liver or kidney support, or nutritional supplements.

 You’ll also get a clear picture of which other tests will add helpful information and help you deeply investigate the root causes of your symptoms.

 There are two you can take advantage of this service.

 Option #1 – you already have some solid blood test data and don’t need a customised test with one of our partner labs

 You can send us your previous blood test results, as long as they are from the last three months.

 If your blood test was reasonably comprehensive, we can run your data and consult with you on the findings, within the context of your symptoms, health history and lifestyle.